Skip to main content

 For groups with EU entities, DORA requires evidence that critical services can withstand disruption and recover within defined impact tolerances.

-Debbie frames this as a chance to align controls to business services rather than technology silos to improve customer outcomes.
+The regulatory shift is a chance to align controls to business services rather than technology silos to improve customer outcomes.

 For scope and timelines, see the official material on DORA.